 Kapost: A LOT of resources for getting into, and growing into B2B content marketing (a very profitable niche.)

-Ed Gandia’s World: If you’re looking into B2B content writing, Gandia’s site, podcast, and courses should be on your frequent-visitation list.
+Ed Gandia’s World: If you’re looking into B2B content writing, Gandia’s site, podcast, and courses should be on your frequent-visit list.
 He’s a copywriter who got going without a journalism degree or any formal training.
 His niche (software) is a naturally lucrative one, so keep that in mind if you start to compare yourself, but his pricing guide can be really strong inspiration to push your rates.
 Check out his podcast, his main site, his education site, his Twitter account, and even his advice on other sites.
 His paid materials are especially helpful from mentally moving past being “just a writer” and learning to see yourself as an asset who gets paid well for what they do.

 Want to learn how to pitch to editors?
 Read this post first.
 Google helps a lot too.
 There’s a ton of info out there, so take your time and take it all in.
 This post from Freelance Writing Jobs is very helpful.
 Also, don’t forget the power of social media.
 Editors are often active and talk about their preferences and how to get through to them in threads kinda like this on Twitter.
 (Don’t spam people or scream your availability into the void though…listen first and then respond.)